 As human beings, we are literally designed to take care of each other.
-Watch this interview with Marie Forleo as she and I discuss what inspired me to write my second book, Leaders Eat Last.
+Watch this interview with Marie Forleo as she and Simon discuss what inspired him to write his second book, Leaders Eat Last.

 Usher’s New Look is an amazingly inspiring organization that helps amazingly inspiring teens find their "spark" and live purpose-driven lives.
 See what five tips Simon gives these young budding inspirers!